 The next cornerstone of my cosmic journey was to incorporate gratitude into my daily routine.
 Typically, individuals who partake in gratefulness keep a journal and write daily affirmations or points they are grateful for.
 I'm a bit of a tech geek, so I found an app that works the same way as a journal.
 Plus, the bonus of using an app, reminders!

 I started by listing 5 things I'm thankful for each day.
 Seems simple, right?!
 Not quite.
 Some days, it's effortless to come up with 5 (or more) items, others, not so much.
 But, just like meditation, the more your practice, the easier it gets.
 Remember, what you're grateful for doesn't need to be super deep and profound, it can be as simple as your morning cup of coffee, or that great conversation you had with a friend.
 Don't overthink it, just go with it!

 Since applying gratitude into my day, I'm more inclined to see the positive in situations that would cause me to spiral into a bout of depression.
 It's also helped me to stop overthink and analyze everything!
 But most importantly, it has allowed me to see the good in every day.

-The most challenging component to my happiness pursuit is hands down self-care and self-kindness.
+The most challenging component of my happiness pursuit is hands down self-care and self-kindness.
 To give you a bit of history, I was bullied as a child due to my size.
 I was always the hefty, bigger girl, and I was relentlessly teased because I was different.
 This was definitely a contributing factor to my low self-esteem, which in turn, resulted in little to no self-worth.
-But, it also made me the person I am today.
-Strong, determined, and someone who can overcome adversity.
+It's also made me the person I am today - strong, determined, and someone who can overcome adversity.

 My self-care routine started with a few simple changes; drinking more water, incorporating healthier food choices into my diet, practicing yoga, and seeking professional help for my anxiety and depression.